 Search This Blog

-Friday 12 March 2021
+Friday, 12 March 2021

-DIY Solar Cooker Instructions
+DIY Solar Box Cooker - Build Instructions

 This article outlines the design of a simple solar cooker for use in the tropics.
 It is relatively simple to build with readily available materials.
 It is based on the ‘Heaven’s Flame’ design by Maria Telkes.
 The design will have to be adopted to have a sloping glass front depending on the latitude of the place of use.